Director

 Clinical Neurophysiology EMG/Neuromuscular Track

-The University of Maryland School of Medicine offers a one-year, ACGME-approved clinical neurophysiology fellowship for up to three fellows starting in July.
+The University of Maryland School of Medicine offers a one-year, ACGME-approved clinical neurophysiology fellowship for up to two fellows starting in July.
 Fellows are trained in clinical neuromuscular disorders, performing EMG, EEG, evoked potentials, autonomic electrophysiology, and evaluation of nerve and muscle biopsies.

 Learn More: Neuromuscular Disease Fellowship